Key steps to building an effective anti-corruption training programme

 What should anti-corruption training include?

-It is also helpful to summarise the legal requirements and the consequences for individuals as well as the organisation of failing to comply.
-For some organisations, this may mean explaining the legal requirements across different jurisdictions making it important to develop your training programme with subject matter experts who understand these varying global requirements.
+Legal context: It is also helpful to summarise the legal requirements and the consequences for individuals as well as the organisation of failing to comply, looking to the UK Bribery Act, FCPA and OECD Guidelines for guidance.
+For some organisations, this may mean explaining the legal requirements across different jurisdictions, making it important to develop your training programme with subject matter experts who understand these varying global requirements.

-To make the training both relevant and effective, make it clear where bribery is most likely to occur and include ‘real life’ scenarios, ideally tailored to the organisation, so that stakeholders develop a deep understanding of the potential risks and how to avoid them.
-Using subject matter experts to draft content and develop such scenarios will help build a training programme that promotes engagement and is relevant to the specific risks a business might face.
+Tailored scenarios: To make the training both relevant and effective, make it clear where bribery is most likely to occur and include ‘real life’ scenarios, ideally tailored to the organisation, so that stakeholders develop a deep understanding of the potential risks and how to avoid them.
+Using subject matter experts to draft content and develop such scenarios will help build a training programme that promotes engagement and is relevant to the specific risks a business might face, incorporating “red flag” examples specific to your industry.

-Lastly, speak-up; when it comes to corruption, silence is never golden.
+Speak-up: When it comes to corruption, silence is never golden.
 Encouraging speak-up is an essential component of any anti-bribery programme.
-An ABC training programme should include details of the company’s speak-up or whistleblowing line as well as reminder of the internal system for raising concerns with line managers or other senior leaders.
+An ABC training programme should include details of the company’s reporting channels or whistleblowing line as well as reminders of the internal system for raising concerns with line managers or other senior leaders.

 What form of anti-corruption training is most effective?

-While much has been written about the pros and cons of online or face-to-face training, the key element of an effective ABC training programme is to ensure it is appropriate and relevant to the culture of the organisation.
+While much has been written about the pros and cons of online or face-to-face training, the key element of an effective ABC training programme is to ensure it is appropriate and relevant to the organisation’s culture, budget and geographic spread.
 Whatever form of training is developed, it should incorporate questions and answers as this promotes engagement, raises awareness and deepens understanding of the critical issues.

-If budgets allow, face-to-face training can be the most effective.
+Face-to-face workshops: If budgets allow, face-to-face training can be the most effective, especially for leadership and high risk roles.
 In person training often allows for critical issues to be explored in-depth, promoting greater interaction among participants.
 It also allows the organisation to gauge the levels of understanding and identify what works well and what could be improved for the future.

-For large, international organisations ABC training webinars are particularly effective.
+Interactive webinars: For large, international organisations, ABC training webinars are particularly efficient and can be cost-effective for global teams.
 Webinars can be developed to incorporate interactive break-out sessions, Q&As and scenario-based learning, all tailored to the needs and risk profile of the organisation.
 These should be conducted in the appropriate language and tailored to incorporate local issues.

-For many organisations, however, in-person training across the whole organisation may be inappropriate, unaffordable, or possibly both.
-If this is the case, online anti-corruption training can be carefully developed enabling the organisation to deploy its main anti-bribery messages widely and meet its compliance obligations.
-E-Learning can also be particularly effective for training sales agents and intermediaries whose relationship to the organisation may need to be managed sensitively.
+Online training: For many organisations, however, in-person training across the whole workforce may be inappropriate, unaffordable, or both.
+In such cases, online anti-corruption training can be carefully developed to communicate the organisation’s key anti-bribery messages and help meet compliance obligations.
+E-learning is also particularly effective for training sales agents and intermediaries, whose relationship with the organisation may require sensitive management.
+It can be easily scaled and tracked across a wide range of stakeholders, helping organisations ensure consistent messaging and monitor completion rates for audit or reporting purposes.

 Who needs anti-corruption training?